irismessage/Bros/README.md

 - cart/ -- PICO-8 cartridge.
 - datamined/ -- MUSIK*.DAT files datamined from the original game
 - manual/ -- images, transcription, and translation of the original game manual.
 German to english translation courtesy of Wbubbler

+## License
+Usually I put my stuff under GPL/CC BY-NC-SA, but public domain seems more in the spirit of things since the original game is in public domain, and PICO-8 with splore and stuff doesn't really handle licenses